dsu-arl/event-cybher2025-dojo/python/if-else-statements/DESCRIPTION.md

 	print("Not Eligible to Vote!")
 ```

-## Challenge Steps
+#### Challenge:
 Use python to determine if a number is even or odd

 1. Create a new file with the file extension `.py`
 2. Write python to accept an integer from user input
-2. Write the python code to determine if the number entered is even or odd, and print "even" or "odd" accordingly (see example output below)
+2. Write the python code to determine if the number entered is even or odd
-3. Test your code with `python yourFile.py`
-4. Verify your solution with `/challenge/verify yourFile.py`

 ```bash
 # Example Running of the program
 python yourScript.py
 Enter a number: 15
 15 is odd
 ```
+3. Test your code with `python yourFile.py`
+4. Verify your solution with `verify yourFile.py`